dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

     When defined, the check will ensure variable names will add the suffix with the given value (regardless of casing).

+.. option:: VariableHungarianPrefix

+    When set to `true` the check will ensure the name will add Hungarian Notation prefix for the given data type.
+The default value is `false`.

 For example using values of:

    - VariableCase of ``lower_case``
    - VariablePrefix of ``pre_``
    - VariableSuffix of ``_post``
+   - VariableHungarianPrefix of ``true``

 Identifies and/or transforms variable names as follows: